GeorgeEsper/smarthome/docs/documentation/concepts/items.md

     Switch "My Fan" { homekit="Fan.v2", alexa="Fan" [ type="oscillating", speedSteps=3 ] }

-The metadata can alternatively maintained via a dedicated REST endpoint and is included in the `EnrichedItemDTO` responses.
+The metadata can alternatively be maintained via a dedicated REST endpoint and is included in the `EnrichedItemDTO` responses.

 Extensions which can infer some metadata automatically need to implement an register a `MetadataProvider` service in order to make them available to the system.
 They may provision them from any source they like and also dynamically remove or add data.